Frank Pickrang: King Country

 Pickrang was not initially named to play in his representative debut for the King Country match with Waikato but he came in as a replacement.
-King Country were defeated 20-19 at Rugby Park in Te Kuiti on August 10.
+King Country were defeated 20-19 at Rugby Park in Te Kūiti on August 10.
 He did “good work” along with Kemp, Craig, and Nelson in the forwards but their scrum and line out struggled.
 A week later on August 17 he was playing for the sub union representative side of Maniapoto again in a Peace Cup match with Matamata on their opponents rain soaked ground.
 They were defeated on fulltime by Matamata 12-11 who retained the trophy.
 During the first half Pickrang scored a try when “Evans dribbled on [following a break] and served Pickrang for the latter to score a fine try” after thrusting his way over the line.
 Pickrang was then chosen to tour with King Country on their short trip to play Thames Valley at Paeroa and Bay of Plenty at Tauranga.
 King Country defeated Thames Valley 22 to 16 “after a bright, open game”.
 They played Bay of Plenty on August 29 at the Tauranga Domain and won 22-17 with “Kemp, Pickrang and Bradshaw … conspicuous in the forwards”.

 Just 2 days later Pickrang was busy for Waitanguru in a match against Te Kuiti.
 He scored four tries in a 25 to 15 win.
 The first came after Craig made an opening and he took a pass to score between the posts.
 The second after he broke “from the side of the pack” and ran over.
 The third occurred after “following through”, and the fourth when he ran in support of Phillips who had broken through and took a pass from him.
 He was then selected to play for King Country again against Taranaki Colts on September 7.
 Taranaki won the match, played at the Taumarunui Domain before a crowd of 1000 by 13 points to 8 with Pickrang in the second row.
 Pickrang's final game of the season came on September 28 for King Country against the Hawkes Bay Colts.
 The match was played at the Ohakune Domain and saw the Hawke's Bay Colts side run out 20-12 winners.
 King Country played poorly and it was said “the King Country forwards were not much better than a club team.
 Nelson and Pickrang were the pick of them”.